NLnetLabs/routinator/source/installation-notes.rst

     sudo mount -t tmpfs -o size=4G tmpfs /var/lib/routinator/rpki-cache

+The ``tmpfs`` will behave just like a regular disk, so if it runs out of space Routinator will do a clean crash, stopping validation, the API, user interface and most importantly the RTR server, ensuring that no stale data will be served to your routers.

-Keep in mind that every time you restart the machine, the contents of the ``tmpfs`` file system will be lost.
+Also keep in mind that every time you restart the machine, the contents of the ``tmpfs`` file system will be lost.
 This means that Routinator will have to rebuild its cache from scratch.
 This is not a problem, other than it having to download several gigabytes of data, which usually takes about ten minutes to complete.
 During this time the API and user interface will be unavailable, as well as the RTR server.

-Your routers should be configured to have a secondary relying party instance available at all times.
+Note that your routers should be configured to have a secondary relying party instance available at all times.

 Platform Specific Instructions
 ------------------------------